hashgraph/hedera-smart-contracts/tools/custom/raw-bytecode-analyser/README.md

-# Hedera Smart Contract Bytecode Analyzer
+# Hedera Smart Contract Bytecode Analyser

-This Python script analyzes the bytecode of Smart Contracts on the Hedera network.
+This Python script analyses the bytecode of Smart Contracts on the Hedera network to detect specific operand usages.
+It can help determine the likelihood that a Smart Contract creates a token using an SECP256k1 key.

 ## Requirements